konpyutaika/nifikop/site/website/blog/2020-05-20-secured_nifi_cluster_on_gcp.md

 gke-nifi-cluster-tracking-ptf20200520-a1aec8fe-w86j   Ready    <none>   110m   v1.15.9-gke.24
 ```

-Once the cluster is deployed, we created all the required namespaces :
+Once the cluster is deployed, we created all the required namespaces:

 ```console
 kubectl get namespaces